Uncategorized

 SuperConnectr: All-in-one community platform and application

-BtoB Community Marketing Business Asset
+BtoB Community:the Business Asset of Community-Based Marketing

-Create a BtoB community in an increasingly competitive professional environment is becoming a business asset that should not be overlooked.
+Create a BtoB community, in an increasingly competitive professional environment is becoming a business asset that should not be overlooked.

-In efeft, differentiation is no longer based solely on the product or the price, but on the quality of the relationship and trust between the customer and the service provider.
+Differentiation is no longer based solely on the product or the price, but on the quality of the relationship and trust between the customer and the service provider.
 And this bond is the community that wears it.

 A community marketing is becoming an essential strategy for engaging customers, partners and resellers, while boosting growth.

-In this article, find out why and how a BtoB community can become your best business asset.
+In this article, find out why and how a BtoB community, can become your best business asset.

 Definition: what is a BtoB community?

-A BtoB (Business to Business) community is a group of professionals, customers, partners or stakeholders gathered around a companya producta service or a common challenge.
+A BtoB (Business to Business) community is a group of professionals, customers, partners or stakeholders gathered around a companya product,a service or a common challenge.

 Unlike a simple audience, a community is active, committedand contributes to the creation of value for the ecosystem as a whole.